night-commit/php-http/README.md

 # PHP-HTTP

-`PHP-HTTP` is a lightweight PHP package to simplify working with requests, responses, cookies and file uploads
+`PHP-HTTP` is a lightweight PHP package to simplify working with requests, responses, cookies, sessions and file uploads

 ---